QwilApp/gasofo/README.md

-# Octa (framework for Qwil's hexagonal code architecture)
+# Gasofo (framework for Qwil's hexagonal code architecture)

 Docs to come.
 In the meantime, see example usage in `./example`.